‘RHONY’ Star Luann de Lesseps Is Heading Back To Jail For Probation Violation

 — Us Weekly (@usweekly) May 23, 2019

-Luann has been taking her sobriety seriously during this season of RHONY, but the show was filmed towards the end of 2018 before she had her slip.
-The “Feeling Jovani” singer has not been shy about her issues with alcohol and often discussed her struggle.
+Luann has been taking her sobriety seriously during this season of RHONY, but the show was filmed towards the end of 2018 — before she had her slip.
+The “Feeling Jovani” singer has not been shy about her issues with alcohol, and often discussed her struggle.

 “I take it day by day.
 Every day is a struggle and I’m no different than anyone else,” Luann admitted to Us Weekly.
 “I do the best that I can do.
 I get on the stage and that keeps me busy and it keeps me focused on my cabaret, and I get to put my creative energy into that and it keeps me out of trouble.
 I’m just doing yoga and taking care of myself and hanging out with less people that are prone to partying.”